c0y0tl/asl/systemshock2/README.md

-# System Shock: Enhanced Edition
+# System Shock Remake
-Autosplitter for System Shock: Enhanced Edition (Source Port)
+Autosplitter and Load Remover for System Shock 2

-## Remarks
+## Remark
-Don't support last split.
+* Requires version Patch Final 2.4 (Steam)
+* For the last split, you need to have the `Cs3.avi` file in the `Data\cutscenes` folder

 ## Usage
 * Download the script.